Have TWO international ATM cards linked to your bank accounts all accessible by secure Internet Banking.

 Mostly, the only choice at ATMs overseas is withdrawing cash in the local currency (but some countries also offer a US dollar option, such as Cambodia + Panama).

-ATM FEES: Coming from NZ, I’d little choice with banking options when overseas.
+ATM FEES: Coming from NZ, I have little choice with banking options when overseas.

 With my Visa credit card I have an annual low-cost fee of $NZ 20 and a second emergency ATM card, which is a Visa debit card – free of fees and linked to a separate online account.

 HOWEVER – a note about global ATMs: A few countries still don’t accept international Visa card ATM transactions.
-Countries like Iran, Somaliland + Yemen, so research first and be prepared to carry all your travel funds in cash (= USD is best).
+Countries like Iran, Somaliland + Yemen, so research first and prepare to carry all your travel funds in cash (= USD is best).

 Vital Money Safety Travel Tips: Always carry a second credit card for emergencies